aivazis/pet/README.md

 Settings from a `pet.yaml` in the current working directory override these global defaults, so you have complete control over how the application behaves by creating local configuration files next to your data.
-More details about application configuration, both from the command line and from within configuration files can be found in the section on [configuring](#mm) the app.
+More details about application configuration, both from the command line and from within configuration files can be found in the section on configuring the app.

-You are now ready to move on to the next section that will walk through the various application features.